quocdat32461997/machine-learning-portfolio/README.md

 # machine-learning-portfolio
 This consists:
-* timeline-based AI/ML/DL projects that I have worked on
+* My timeline-based AI/ML/DL projects that I have worked on
 * My publications
-* Research papers that I have read and found interesting/practical
+* Research papers that I have read and found interesting/practical (comments included)
+* My blogs and presentations
-* Others
+* Interview prep
 ---

 ## Projects